haberdashPI/vscode-master-key/notes.md

-    this would likely require returning both a promise and a result (but maybe we can get away with returning something int he promise and just await on this result in the final command wrapper)
+    this would likely require returning both a promise and a result (but maybe we can get away with returning something int he promise and just await on this result in the final command wrapper) unit tests: edge cases with recording edits
+  - how about when I switch documents?
+  - how about when we don't start with normal mode commands?
+  - how about long edits with lots of insert mode commands intersprsed with the edits?
+  - what about multiple cursors?

 REFACTOR: cleanup up and document code, make it nice and readable

 **TODO**: anything beyond this point needs to be organized and prioritized

+**TODO**: in document macro playback note the limitations of recording the keyboard (e.g. that it only records inserts)

 thoughts: things I must have to release:
 - the command palette like feature